Bucketlist Travels logo

 • Beijing, China

-The Temple of Heaven in Beijing is unlike any other temple in China.
+The Temple of Heaven is unlike any other temple in China.
 In fact, it’s not really a temple at all but a richly symbolic event space of sorts, where the emperor, accompanied by a grand entourage, would perform arcane rites twice a year to pray for heaven’s blessing.

 Ceremonies took place upon the open-air Round Altar, next to the Imperial Vault of Heaven where the spirit tablets of the gods were kept.
 A 360m-long paved walkway connects to the splendid centrepiece, the Hall of Prayer for Good Harvests.